aadit2805/daily-text/README.md

 # Weather Text
-Automates morning texts of the daily weather forecast.
+Automates morning texts of the daily weather forecast and gives recommendations for your clothing.

 ## Setup
 1. Create environment variables for .env file